Exclusive: Japan's MUFG gets nod to bring U.S. state branches under federal regulation

 A spokesman for the OCC declined to comment.

-MUFG’s branch in New York, known as the Bank of Tokyo-Mitsubishi UFJ, Ltd., has been regulated by New York’s Department of Financial Services, which has been known in recent years for its aggressive enforcement.
+MUFG’s Bank of Tokyo-Mitsubishi UFJ branch in New York has been regulated by New York state’s Department of Financial Services (DFS), which has been known in recent years for its aggressive enforcement.

 A spokesman for the New York regulator declined to comment.